 The Immigrant Alexandria Project

-This new initiative will examine the history of immigration from the mid-nineteenth century to today in Alexandria.
+This initiative is examining the history of immigration from the mid-nineteenth century to today in Alexandria.
 Founded in 1749 on the banks of the Potomac River, the City of Alexandria has a long history of receiving immigrants.
 After World War II, American diplomatic and military expansion overseas and the formal development of refugee programs facilitated an increase in immigration from all over the world to Alexandria.
 As of the 2010 U.S. Census, about 24% of Alexandrians, or a little over 32,000 people, were foreign born.

 Valuing and recognizing Alexandria’s diversity is one of the major goals of the City Council’s Strategic Plan.
 Community leaders recognize the need to have Alexandria’s history better reflect the community and celebrate the variety of people from throughout the world who have made Alexandria their home.
 OHA sees the Immigrant Alexandria project as a way to fulfill this goal and promote a more inclusive history that recognizes the diverse groups within Alexandria.